How Much Money Do I Need to Swing Trade Stocks?

-Interested in swing trading stocks–taking trades that last a few days to a few weeks–and wondering how much money you need to get started?
+Interested in how to swing trade stocks–taking trades that last a few days to a few weeks–and wondering how much money you need to get started?
 How much capital you’ll need is dependent on the strategy you use, which then affects how much you risk per trade and your position size.
 This article provides various scenarios for how much cash you’ll need to swing trade stocks in a risk-controlled way, which will improve your chance of success.

-Markets You Can Swing Trade
+Markets You Can Swing Trade Stocks

 Swing trading is taking a position that could last a day to a few weeks (maybe a couple months for some traders/trades).
 How long a swing trade lasts depends on the strategy you’re using and what you expect from your trades.
 If a stock typically moves 1% per day, and it needs to move 10% in order to reach your target (where you want to get out with a profit), it could take several weeks or more before the price makes its way to your exit point (if current conditions continue).